techgrounds/techgrounds-laminated-denim/04_Azure_1/04_completed_assignments/AZ-03_advantagesCloud.md

 Azure is an example of a public cloud.
 By definition, it is computing offered by a third-party provider via the internet.
 Benefits include almost limitless scaling, many regions, and many services.

 #### Private Cloud
 A private cloud is a cloud based on a private datacentre.
 Being that this requires ownership of the physical infrastructure, this is a CapEx investment.
+Benefits include self-service, scalability, elasticity, control, and customisation.

 #### Hybrid Cloud
 A hybrid cloud is a combination use of public and private clouds.
 This could be using an Azure-based load balancer for peak usage, or the public cloud for data backups.
 Advantages include control, flexibility, cost-effectiveness and ease.